-Phone is a very useful tool, but at the same time it can be even worse drug.
+A phone is a handy tool, but at the same time, it can be an even worse drug.

 Silicon Valley is thinking all its so-called improvements are helping people.
 I can only partly agree.
 For example, I can go to Russia without knowledge of Cyrillic script and read a menu in a restaurant with an instant translation simply by pointing a camera.
-Or I can go anywhere on the world without getting lost.
-In my city, even when I know the road perfectly, navigation can take me to my destination faster thanks to knowledge of traffic jams in real time.
+Or I can go anywhere in the world without getting lost.
+In my city, even when I know the road entirely, navigation can take me to my destination faster thanks to the knowledge of traffic jams in real-time.
 In those examples, technology is indeed helping me a lot.

 On the other hand, there is a lot of apps fighting for your attention.
 In a best-case scenario, any message from any messaging application is notifying you all the time, including e-mail applications and company chat.
-In a worst-case scenario, it’s the same and on top of that you are notified about any post on social media, game reminders and so on.
+In a worst-case scenario, it’s the same, and on top of that you are informed about any post on social media, game reminders, and so on.

 Just stop for a moment and think when your phone notified you for the last time?
 And when your phone notified you about something really important?

 I noticed that my phone was distracting me about two years ago.
 I started turning off one app after another.
-First step was to turn off Facebook notifications.
+The first step was to turn off Facebook notifications.
 Facebook is one of the worst.
-They have many artificial notification such as „5 more people saw your post, share more to keep your page active“.
+They have many artificial notifications such as „5 more people saw your post, share more to keep your page active“.
 Such bullshit.

-Another big problem are chats.
+Another big problem is the chats.
 First, I only turned off the sound for Messenger.
 It was liberating.
-Finally no distraction when I need to focus.
-Problem was, when I needed my phone (to check out what’s my schedule tomorrow for example) I noticed someone wrote me and after a few minutes I found myself replying to messages.
+Finally, no distraction when I need to focus.
+The problem was, when I needed my phone (to check out my schedule tomorrow, for example) I noticed someone wrote to me and after a few minutes I found myself replying to messages.
 Of course, I didn’t check the schedule, because I forgot about it.

-My next phase was to disable notification for all chat applications completely.
-The result is I have bigger delays, but who says we should reply immediately?
-No one have time for that!
+My next phase was to disable notification for all chat applications altogether.
+The result is I have more significant delays, but who says we should reply immediately?
+No one has time for that!
 It also means people don’t like to chat with me.
 Now I have much less of online communication, but only with people far away.
-Bright side is I can do more work, I can read, have better offline friendships and also awesome relationship with my wife.
+The bright side is I can do more work; I can read, have better offline friendships and also an excellent relationship with my wife.

 Anyway, I still felt something is missing.
-That I use phone still too much.
+That I use the phone still too much.
 I came across the book How to Break Up with Your Phone.
-It’s a fantastic book and I would love if everyone read it.
-I really hate when I talk to you and you are chatting with someone else… it’s annoying. 🤪
+It’s a fantastic book, and I would love if everyone read it.
+I really hate it when I talk to you, and you are chatting with someone else… it isn’t very pleasant. 🤪

 This book showed me a way how to notice when and why I pick up the phone.
 I discovered I sometimes pick up the phone just to check if there is something to do and checking all apps even when once a day would be enough.

 Another radical change I didn’t think of before was to apply the same notification policy also to e-mails.
 It felt weird to turn off notification for e-mails.
 But I found there is really nothing super important to get it immediately.
 This change freed me from the phone even more.
-Now, only phone call or text message get my attention.
-The rest is hidden and when I open phone, there is no distraction for me.
+Now, only phone calls or text messages get my attention.
+The rest is hidden, and when I open the phone, there is no distraction for me.

-The last idea I took from the book is to be completely off sometimes.
-Recommendation is to plan the whole day offline without a phone.
-I don’t do that, because I don’t want to give up of useful stuff as navigation, camera, notes and similar, but sometimes I have check-free time and it’s good.
+The last idea I took from the book is to be entirely off sometimes.
+The recommendation is to plan the whole day offline without a phone.
+I don’t do that, because I don’t want to give up of useful stuff like navigation, camera, notes and similar, but sometimes I have a check-free time, and it’s good.